 Who doesn’t love a good chinwag about all the different Ecommerce platforms on the market?
-Some of our more recent candidates certainly do (although we understand they may not be representative of humanity as a whole).
+At our ecommerce recruitment agency, some of our more recent candidates certainly do (although we understand they may not be representative of humanity as a whole).

 It’s a saturated market; Ecommerce platforms seem to be popping up everywhere and changing all the time.
-Here we’ve focused on those our candidates are mainly usingto share with you a definitive guide.
+Here we’ve focused on those our ecommerce recruitment candidates are mainly using to share with you a definitive guide.

 Magento is one of the most commonly used platforms, primarily because it’s free and flexible.
 If a client of ours specifies any particular platform experience, 9.5 times out of 10 it will be of Magento.

 Magento is certainly a tool for the serious professional.
 It shouldn’t be taken on by amateur development enthsusiasts; even the professionals struggle.
 One things is for sure: Magento is tricky but extremely powerful.

 Magento is best used by companies expecting six figure turnovers (smaller businesses are better off with Shopify – see below).
 Although Magento is free, its supporting costs (set up, development, dedicated servers) all add up.
 Not to mention once you’re big enough to upgrade to Magento Enterprise, your costs skyrocket substantially.
 The power of Magento, plus the investment of time and money it demands mean that it is better suited to larger businesses.